EternalllZM/rtd-codz/docs/source/server_history.rst

 06/08/22 - Members must now have a platform role to LFG within the server.

+06/13/22 -

+    • Ashryman becomes Administrator in Call of Duty Zombies.

-06/13/22 - Documentation (this site) is made for the server.
+    • Documentation (this site) is made for the server.

 06/15/22 - Nick becomes Moderator in Call of Duty Zombies.